oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

 ## Task 1: Enable Oracle Data Safe in a region of your tenancy

-As a tenancy administrator or an Oracle Data Safe administrator, enable Oracle Data Safe in a tenancy region.

-> **Note**: If Oracle Data Safe is already enabled in the desired region of your tenancy, or you are working in an Oracle-provided environment, you can skip this task.
+Enable Oracle Data Safe in a region of your tenancy.
+If Oracle Data Safe is already enabled in the desired region of your tenancy, or you are working in an Oracle-provided environment, you can skip this task.

 1. In Oracle Cloud Infrastructure, at the top of the page on the right, select the region of your tenancy in which you want to enable Oracle Data Safe.
 Usually, you leave your home region selected, for example, **US East (Ashburn)**.